Don’t Wait for Dental Carries; Seal Your Kids’ Molars Once They Emerge

 Pediatric Dental Sealants

-Don’t wait for dental carries to bug your kids and keep them from doing their daily activities.
+Don’t wait for dental carriers to bug your kids and keep them from doing their daily activities.
 Once the first molars emerge, bring them to Lasting Smiles of Highland Park.
 Our dentists will apply dental sealants that will protect their teeth from dental cavities.
 They’ll also give you sound advice on how to take good care of dental sealants, so they last for years.

 Add an extra layer of protection to your child’s oral health.
 Contact us today for more information about our pediatric dental sealants.